chaiben/sprint4-entrega2/README.md

     1. Copy manually the values for host and port.
     ![Configure environments](./assets/environments.jpg)
 3. Import the project collection located at [this file](./__tests__/Sprint4%20-%20Entrega%201.postman_collection.json)
+    - WARNING: The collection pre-script add the "user-token" header to all collection.

 ## Run Automatic tests with POSTMAN